Kentico/kentico-cloud-docs-publisher/README.md

 Backend function for Kentico Cloud documentation portal, which utilizes [Kentico Cloud](https://app.kenticocloud.com/) as a source of its content.

-The function periodically checks content item variants in Kentico Cloud that are in a specific worflow step.
-These content item variants are then automatically published using [Content Management API](https://developer.kenticocloud.com/v1/reference#content-management-api-v2).
+The function periodically checks content item variants in Kentico Cloud that are in a `Cascade publish` or `Scheduled publish` worflow step.
+These content item variants and their inner items are then automatically published using [Content Management API](https://developer.kenticocloud.com/v1/reference#content-management-api-v2).

 ## Overview
 1. This project is a TypeScript Azure Functions application.